• Skip to primary navigation

 If you’re feeling too hot, then your dog is feeling too hot (after all, it can’t exactly take off its fur coat).

-Typically, if experiencing heatstroke, your dog will suffer from other associated symptoms, including heavy panting, a red tongue, pale gums, and agitation.
+If your dog experiences heatstroke, it will typically suffer from other associated symptoms, including heavy panting, a red tongue, pale gums, and agitation.

 When it’s hot out, ensure your dog has plenty of shade and access to cool, fresh water.